UMAprotocol/docs/docs/developers/bot-param.md

 ### Common config

-- `EMP_ADDRESS`**[required]**: Address of the deployed expiring multi party contract on the given network you want to connect to.
+- `EMP_ADDRESS`**[required]**: Address of the deployed ExpiringMultiParty contract on the given network you want to connect to.
 This config will determine the synthetic token that the bot will be concerned with.
 - `MNEMONIC`**[required OR `PRIVATE_KEY`]**: Defines the wallet for the bots to use.
 Generate and seed with Ether & synthetics before running the bot.
 - `PRIVATE_KEY`**[required OR `MNEMONIC`]**: Defines the wallet for the bots to use.
 Generate and seed with Ether & synthetics before running the bot.
 - `COMMAND`**[required if using Docker]**: Initial entry point the bot uses when the bot's Docker container starts running.